Towards Understanding Sycophancy in Language Models

 \subsubsection{Humans and PMs Sometimes Prefer Sycophantic Responses}

-We now analyze how frequently the preference model used to train Claude 2 prefers sycophantic over truthful responses.
-Specifically, we compute the PM scores for each response following the prompt template in \cref{fig:deceptive_arguments}, and report the percentage of misconceptions for which the sycophantic response is preferred to each of the truthful responses.
+To analyze how frequently the Claude 2 PM preferes sycophantic responses over truthful ones, we compute the PM scores for each response following the prompt template in \cref{fig:deceptive_arguments}, and report the percentage of misconceptions for which the sycophantic response is preferred to the truthful ones.

 \textbf{PM Results}~ We find the sycophantic responses are preferred over the baseline truthful responses 95\% of the time (\cref{fig:deceptive_arguments}a).
 Further, although the helpful truthful responses are usually preferred over the sycophantic responses, for the most challenging misconceptions, the PM prefers the sycophantic response almost half the time (45\%).
 This further shows the Claude 2 PM sometimes prefers sycophantic responses over more truthful responses.